RocketDerp/April14_2025/Grim_Blunt/Cognitive_Decline_Nation.md

 And the guy says: "what?", and I said: "do you want me to repeat that?" and he says "no thank you very much".
 Bam, he hangs up on me.
 Within an hour USIA calls up and says: tour is off.

 4:54
 And I tell you I was relieved.
-Being a tough Jew is like being a tough Oriental kid kid in an all black neighborhood.
+Being a tough Jew is like being a tough Oriental kid in an all black neighborhood.
 It's like being an Irish kid in a Latino neighborhood.
 When you're an outsider, you got two choices: you either become a target for people to hit you to bully you and con you... to take advantage of you... and you wind up marrying people you shouldn't... and you wind up in a job you shouldn't have with people who bully you... or you get tough.

 5:15